Hyperstatistics: Proposal of hyperstatistics

 where $\beta_i$ is the inverse temperature of the i\emph{th}-domain and $E$ the Hamiltonian Eigenenergy, cf.\,Fig.\,\ref{Fig-2}, and the average of $\beta$ for the entire system is computed as $\langle \beta \rangle = \int_{0}^{\infty} \beta_i f(\beta_i)d\beta_i$ \cite{beck2003}.
 Note that $\langle \beta_i \rangle$ refers to the average temperature of a given domain $i$ considering a distribution of temperatures within such a domain, cf.\,Figs.\,\ref{Fig-2} a) and b).
 Equation\,\ref{Bfactor} can be rewritten as follows:

 Rearranging Eq.\,\ref{Bfactor1} and making the substitution $n = -\frac{1}{1-q}$, we obtain:

-i.e., the $\gamma$-distribution of $e^{-\beta_i E}$ leads naturally to a $e_q^{-\langle \beta_i \rangle E}$, cf.\,Figs.\,\ref{Fig-2} a) and b).
+i.e., the $\gamma$-distribution of $\beta_i$, associated with $e^{-\beta_i E}$, leads naturally to a $e_q^{-\langle \beta_i \rangle E}$, cf.\,Figs.\,\ref{Fig-2} a) and b).
 It is clear that the latter embodies a power-law in terms of $q$, cf.\,Eq.\,\ref{qexp}.
-We propose thus that upon considering a $\gamma$-distribution of the standard Boltzmann factor, the usual exponential term can be naturally replaced by a $q$-exp function comprising $\langle \beta_i \rangle$ in its argument, so that the here proposed $q$-generalized Boltzmann factor $B_q$ reads (Supplementary Section 3):
+This is because only the $\gamma$-distribution intrinsically embodies a sum of exponential weights associated with the Poisson distribution, cf.\,Eqs.\,(S30) and (S41) in Section 3 of the Supplementary Material.
+Remarkably, the term $\left(1+\frac{\langle \beta_i \rangle E}{n}\right)^{-n}$ in Eq.\,\ref{finallaplace} can be recognized as an $n$-exp function exp$_n\left(-\langle \beta_i \rangle E\right)$, which recovers $\exp{(-\langle \beta_i \rangle E)}$ in the limit $n \rightarrow \infty$.
+A detailed discussion of the consequences of using an $n$-exp function is presented in Section 2 of the Supplementary Material.
+In the present work, we stick to the representation of the result of the Laplace transform of the $\gamma$-distribution in terms of a $q$-exp function.
+Note that $\Laplace\{\gamma(\beta_i)\}$ gives rise naturally to the $q$-exp function, which is employed in the computation of the ($q, n$)-generalized Boltzmann factor $B_q^n(E)$ in terms of both $n$ and $q$.
+This is a key point associated with the improved accuracy of hyperstatistics.
+We propose thus that upon considering a $\gamma$-distribution of $\beta_i$ at the domain level, the usual exponential term can be naturally replaced by a $q$-exp function comprising $\langle \beta_i \rangle$ in its argument, so that the here proposed $B_q^{n}$ reads (Supplementary Section 5):